-The Governing Body establishes, in consultation with the Head Teacher, staff and parents, the procedures for the promotion of good behaviour and keeps it under review.
+The Governing Body establishes, in consultation with the Headteacher, staff and parents, the procedures for the promotion of good behaviour and keeps it under review.
 The Governing Body will receive a Behaviour Report each term.

-The Governing Body will uphold the Cooperative Values, which underpin the Behaviour for Learning procedures, and ensure they are communicated to students and parents, is non-discriminatory and expectations are clear.
-Governors support the Head Teacher in maintaining high standards of behaviour.
+The Governing Body will uphold the Co-operative Values, which underpin the Behaviour for Learning procedures, and ensure they are communicated to students and parents, in a non-discriminatory manner with clear expectations.
+Governors support the Headteacher in maintaining high standards of behaviour.